 Study design and cohort description

-Fifteen trainers were contacted regarding study participation, and twelve agreed to participate.
+Fifteen trainers, known to have Standardbred yearlings in training, were contacted regarding study participation.
+Twelve agreed to participate.
 One additional trainer was recruited based on advertisement of the study.
 Training yard-level inclusion criteria were location (proximity to Oslo, Norway or Stockholm, Sweden), a licensed professional trainer in charge, and willingness to participate in the study over time.
 One additional stable in southern Sweden was included despite not fulfilling the proximity criteria due to the large amount of horses available at the yard.
-Trainers were either contacted directly and asked to participate, or were recruited through advertising in two Norwegian racing magazines.

 Horse-level inclusion criteria were breed, age and training level; only Standardbred trotter yearlings that were broken to harness and within the first six months of driven exercise were recruited to the study.
-In addition, the horses were presumed sound, meaning that the trainer had not observed any lameness in the horse, and there was no history of other health issues believed to affect the movement of the horse.
-Exclusion criteria was an observed subjective lameness of ≥ 3/5 degrees according to the American Association of Equine Practitioners (AAEP) scale (0–5) during in-hand measurement.
+The horses were assessed by their trainer as fit to train, meaning that the trainer had not observed any lameness or other issues of the horse that would lead to reduced or paused training.
+Exclusion criteria were horses that paced instead of trotted during trials, or an observed subjective lameness of >2/5 degrees according to the American Association of Equine Practitioners (AAEP) scale (0–5) during in-hand measurement.